Our Commitment to Privacy

 Your rights in relation to your personal data

-You have the following rights, at any time and under certain circumstances, in respect of your personal data which we process:
+Depending on the applicable Data Protection Legislation, you have the following rights, at any time and under certain circumstances, in respect of your personal data which we process:

-- to be informed about the processing of your personal data (i.e. for what purposes, what types, to what recipients it is disclosed, storage periods, any third party sources from it was obtained, confirmation of whether we undertake automated decision-making, including profiling, and the logic, significance and envisaged consequences);
+- to be informed about the processing of your personal data (i.e. for what purposes, what types, to what recipients it is disclosed, storage periods, any third party sources from it was obtained, confirmation of whether we undertake automated processing, including profiling, and the logic, significance and envisaged consequences);

 - to request access to or a copy of any personal data we hold about you;